Janet Melrose caught the gardening bug early on.

 One of her first childhood memories is of her family’s garden in Trinidad.
 “I was watering my mom’s planters and out jumps this scorpion,” she laughs.

 Despite the scare, her love of gardening only kept growing.
 Her family eventually moved to Canada and she’s now a garden consultant, educator, horticultural therapist and co-author of the Guides for the Prairie Gardener.
-Melrose is also a master gardener and currently acting president of the Master Gardeners Association of Alberta (MGAA), volunteering her time and knowledge within the community, conveying her passion for all things gardening to Albertans.
+Melrose is also a master gardener and a former board member of the Master Gardeners Association of Alberta (MGAA), volunteering her time and knowledge within the community, conveying her passion for all things gardening to Albertans.

 Melrose is one of the experts digging into AMA’s new online gardening community, Good to Grow.
 She’ll be sharing tips with budding green thumbs and posting updates from her garden in Calgary throughout the summer.